RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4260-Breakout-Board/Quickstart/README.md

   caption="Add your Device"
 />

-Here are the things that you should take note in registering your device:
+Here are the things that you should take note of in registering your device:

-1. **Device ID** - this is the unique identifier for your RAK4260 Breakout Board in your application.
+   - **Device ID** - this is the unique identifier for your RAK4260 Breakout Board in your application.
 You need to enter this manually.
-2. **Device EUI** - this is the unique identifier for your device in the network.
-You can change it later, if you want.
+   - **Device EUI** - this is the unique identifier for your device in the network.
+You can change it later if you want.
-3. **App Key** – this key will be used to secure the communication between the device and the network.
+   - **App Key** – this key will be used to secure the communication between the device and the network.
-4. **App EUI**– a unique identifier of the Application that you are registering the device within.
+   - **App EUI**– a unique identifier of the Application that you are registering the device within.

-Populate the **Device ID** and **Device EUI** (generate a random one by pressing the arrows) fields and leave the rest as is.
+7. Populate the **Device ID** and **Device EUI** (generate a random one by pressing the arrows) fields and leave the rest as is.
 Click “**Register**”.

 <rk-img
   src="/assets/images/wisduo/rak4260-breakout-board/quickstart/ttn/device-overview.png"